Finally, A Simulator for Learning Data-Driven Product Growth

 The Simulator is based on real-life situations and follows the principle: practice comes first.
 You will solve problems, and then receive personalized guidance from Oleg and Sean based on your answers, which will help you structure your experience and knowledge in growth and product management.
 You will gain experience building a product, validating that it is valuable for a meaningful market, and ultimately driving sustainable growth.

 You will start as an analyst and climb up the career ladder to become a Chief Product Officer of a software startup, hitting all the bumps on the road.
-This format of training will keep you engaged and excited throughout the entire course.
+This format of training will keep you engaged and provide context throughout the course.

 Based on true stories